Our interactions with each other should reflect our fundamental values and be based on caring, mutual trust and respect.

 Colgate people should not respond to any requests or posts from the media, press, financial community or the public, that ask you to speak on behalf of Colgate.

-- Requests for interviews or inquiries from the media, press, financial community or the public must be referred to the Chief Communications Officer or the Senior Vice President, Investor Relations.
+- Requests for interviews or inquiries from the media, press, financial community or the public must be referred to Corporate Communications or Investor Relations.

 - Requests to provide information on behalf of Colgate to contacts from the Securities and Exchange Commission, the New York Stock Exchange, other regulators or outside lawyers must be immediately referred to the Global Legal Organization.